danlerche/public-library-wagtailCMS/README.md

  1) Create a Google Maps API Key by following the instructions: https://developers.google.com/maps/documentation/javascript/get-api-key
  1) Edit base.py file located in public-library-wagtailCMS/public-library-wagtailCMS/settings
- 2) Replace 'MY_GOOGLE_MAP_API_KEY' with your Google Maps api key
+ 2) Replace 'MY_GOOGLE_MAP_API_KEY' with your Google Maps api key Open Street Maps requires the gdal library installed on your system.
+To install it, run sudo apt install gdal, or whatever syntax your package manager uses.

 Further Considerations:
 1) This repo has been created to show how a public library website can be developed in WagtailCMS.
 It runs on a development server with SQLite and is not configured for production use.